vsevolodiakovlev/mismatch_toolbox/README.md

 log[55] 493 observations have the value of nan for [isco_lbl] log[56] n=74445
-log[57] removing the observations... log[58] dropping armed orces due to small sample log[59] n=73952 log[60] dropping observations with [isco2c]==[1, 2, 3]
+log[57] removing the observations... log[58] dropping armed forces due to small sample log[59] n=73952 log[60] dropping observations with [isco2c]==[1, 2, 3]
 log[61] n=73675; 277 observations have been removed